AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ditaval-editor.md

 When you create a DITAVAL topic, it opens in the Editor for editing.
 To edit an existing DITAVAL topic, navigate to the folder or map where the DITAVAL topic is located, and then select **Edit** from the **Options** menu.

-The DITAVAL editor allows you to perform the tasks as listed below.
+The DITAVAL editor allows you to perform multiple tasks as listed below using the options in the Editor Toolbar.

-### Toggle Left Panel

-Toggle the left panel view.
-If you have opened the DITAVAL file through DITA map, the map and repository are shown in this panel.
-For more information about opening a file through DITA map, view [Edit topics through DITA map](map-editor-advanced-map-editor.md#id17ACJ0F0FHS).

-### Save
+### Editor Toolbar options

-Saves the changes you have made in the file.
-All your changes are saved in the current version of your file.
+#### Menu dropdown

+The Menu dropdown provides access to the editing actions, Find and replace, Version history, Version label, Merge, Create review task, Track changes, and Tags feature.
+For more details, view [Menu dropdown options](./web-editor-toolbar.md#menu-dropdown)

+#### Version information and Save as new version

+The Version information & Save as new version feature combines version tracking and content saving into a single functionality.
+For more details, view [Save as new version](./web-editor-toolbar.md#version-information-and-save-as-new-version)

+#### Lock/unlock

+Locks or unlocks the current file.
+Locking a file gives you an exclusive write access to the file.
+For more details, view [Lock unlock the file](./web-editor-toolbar.md#lockunlock)

-### Add Prop
+#### Add Prop

 Add a single property in your DITAVAL file.